 The indoor rowing tanks provide members with an opportunity to experience sweep rowing without ever leaving land.
 Our ten station tanks simulate the complete rowing stroke which allows new rowers to learn basic rowing techniques while experienced rowers can fine-tune their rowing skills.
 The tanks are an invaluable asset to the WSRC, especially when adverse weather or a frozen canal prevents on water training.

 Indoor Training Facilities

 Besides using the indoor rowing tanks, rowers can utilize the Club’s training room which is primarily used for aerobic exercise.
-Today there are 40 ergometers in the room and 6 spinning bikes.
-This room is also used as the host facility for the “Shuffle Off to Buffalo” ergometer races every winter in February.
+Today there are 40 ergometers, 10 bike ergs, and 10 dynamic ergs.

 Equipment and Launching Docks

 The two boat storage facilities, the Doc Schaab Boathouse and the Fontana Boathouse, house over 100 shells including singles, pairs, doubles, fours and eights.
 In addition, over 300 oars are stored in the boat bays of these buildings.
 The Club is serviced by four boat launching docks – two 60 foot docks outside the Doc Schaab Boathouse, one 160 foot dock outside the Fontana Boathouse and a 60 foot motorboat dock.